The Green Snake and the Beautiful Lily: Synopsis

 The tale begins with two will-o'-the-wisps who wake a ferryman and ask to be taken across a river.
 The ferryman does so, and for payment, they shake gold from themselves into the boat.
 This alarms the ferryman, for if the gold had gone into the river, it would overflow.
 He forces the will-o'-the-wisps to agree to pay him three artichokes, three cabbages, and three onions.
 The ferryman takes the gold up to a high place, and deposits it in a rocky cleft, where it is discovered by a green snake.
-The snake eats the gold and becomes luminous, allowing him to observe an underground temple where there is an old man with a lamp which can only give light when another light is present.
+The snake eats the gold and becomes luminous, allowing her to observe an underground temple where there is an old man with a lamp which can only give light when another light is present.
 The snake investigates the temple and finds four kings made of metal: one of gold, one silver, one bronze, and one a mixture of all three.

 The story then switches over to the wife of the old man, who meets a melancholy prince.
 He has met a beautiful Lily, but his happiness is prevented by the fact that anyone who touches her will die.
 The snake is able to form a temporary bridge across the river at midday, and in this way, the wife and prince come to Lily's garden, where she is mourning her fate.
 As twilight falls, the prince succumbs to his desire for the beautiful Lily, rushes towards her, and dies.
 The green snake encircles the prince, and the old man, his wife, and the will-o'-the-wisps form a procession and cross the river on the back of the snake.

-Back in the land of the senses, and guided by the old man, Lily is able to bring the prince back to life — albeit in a dream state — by touching both the snake and the prince.
-The snake sacrifices itself, transforming itself into a pile of precious stones, which are then thrown into the river.
+Back in the land of the senses, and guided by the old man, Lily is able to bring the prince back to life—albeit in a dream state—by touching both the snake and the prince.
+The snake sacrifices herself, transforming into a pile of precious stones, which are then thrown into the river.
 The old man then directs them towards the doors of the temple, which are locked.
 The will-o'-the-wisps help them enter by eating the gold out of the doors.
 At this point, the temple is magically transported beneath the river, surfacing beneath the ferryman's hut, which transforms into a silver altar.
 The three kings bestow gifts upon the sleeping prince and restore him.
 The fourth, mixed king collapses as the will-o'-the-wisps lick the veins of gold out of him.
 We also find that Lily's touch no longer brings death.
 Thus, the prince is united with the beautiful Lily, and they are married.
-When they look out from the temple, they see a permanent bridge which spans the river — the result of the snake's sacrifice — "and to the present hour the Bridge is swarming with travellers, and the Temple is the most frequented on the whole Earth".
+When they look out from the temple, they see a permanent bridge which spans the river—the result of the snake's sacrifice—"and to the present hour the Bridge is swarming with travellers, and the Temple is the most frequented on the whole Earth".